Potential Financial Steps for T-Mobile Employees in September

 Huzzah for all you accomplished this summer!

-That may have depleted your emergency fund.
-It may be time to top off cash reserves heading into the holiday season.
+Those activities may have depleted your emergency fund.
+It could be time to top off cash reserves heading into the holiday season.

 Schedule Remaining PTO